Martin Truex Jr.: 2016

 On September 4, in the Bojangles' Southern 500 at Darlington Raceway, Truex won his second race of the year.
-With 20 laps to go Truex Jr. was on point with Kevin Harvick and Kyle Larson chasing from behind.
-With 19 laps to go Harvick and Larson found themselves five seconds behind the leader when a caution came out for a hard wreck by Aric Almirola in the No. 43 machine.
-With 17 laps to go the field hit pit road for the final time with Truex Jr. winning the battle off pit road.
-The final restart came with 12 laps to go and immediately Harvick and Larson battled quickly before Harvick eventually took second and then set sail to catch Truex.
+With 20 laps to go, Truex was on point with Kevin Harvick and Kyle Larson chasing from behind.
+With nineteen laps to go, Harvick and Larson found themselves five seconds behind the leader when a caution came out for a hard wreck by Aric Almirola in the No. 43 machine.
+With seventeen laps to go, the field hit pit road for the final time, with Truex Jr. winning the battle off pit road.
+The final restart came with twelve laps to go, and immediately Harvick and Larson battled quickly before Harvick eventually took second and then set sail to catch Truex.
 Luckily For Truex, however, Harvick could not match the number 78 car and Truex would go on to win the Southern 500.

 2016 became the first multi-win season of his career.
 Truex would advance to the next round of the Chase at Chicagoland.
-Truex led 32 of the final 50 laps and appeared set to finish second behind Chase Elliott.
-After a caution with 10 laps left erased Elliott's 3-second lead, Truex and Elliott pitted.
+Truex led 32 of the final fifty laps and appeared set to finish second behind Chase Elliott.
+After a caution with ten laps left erased Elliott's three-second lead, Truex and Elliott pitted.
 Truex used the advantage of his fresh tires and got by rookie Ryan Blaney on the final restart, winning the race, his third win of the season.
-At New Hampshire, Truex had a great car all day and would lead the most laps but towards the end, his tires would wear, and a few late-race cautions came out so he would lose the lead, eventually, Kevin Harvick would win and Truex would finish 7th.
+In New Hampshire, Truex had a great car all day and would lead the most laps, but towards the end, his tires would wear, and a few late-race cautions came out, so he would lose the lead.
+Eventually, Kevin Harvick would win, and Truex would finish seventh.

-The next week, coming back to Dover, Truex would once again have a great car and would lead the most laps, and would get his 4th win of the season and 7th win of his career after the other dominant driver Jimmie Johnson had a pit road mistake and would be advanced into round 2 of the Chase after his Chicagoland win.
-He would eventually get eliminated in the Round of 12 after his engine blew up in the elimination race at Talladega and some poor performances in the Round of 12.
+The next week, coming back to Dover, Truex would once again have a great car and would lead the most laps, and would get his fourth win of the season and seventh win of his career after the other dominant driver Jimmie Johnson had a pit road mistake and would be advanced into round 2 of the Chase after his Chicagoland win.
+He would eventually get eliminated in the Round of 12 after his engine blew up in the elimination race at Talladega, and some poor performances in the Round of 12.